ch920026/chenhsi-site/src/content/work/Alive.md

 ### About The Work

 "Alive" is a limited edition in-house installation that tries to capture the image of a city.
-A city, in essence, is an organic entity shaped by both human-made structures and natural elements such as plants.
+A city is an organic entity shaped by both human-made structures and natural elements.
 These two elements interact mutually, resulting in the dynamic appearance of a city.
-In this installation, printed metal and dried flowers serve as representations of artifacts and natural objects, respectively.
+In this installation, printed metal and dried flowers serve as representations of artifacts and natural objects respectively.
 The lights within the installation symbolize the passage of time, further enhancing the dynamic and living quality of the urban landscape

 ### PCB design

 This work requires individual LED lights, liquid LEDs, and one long LED strip in the middle.
 Since the work is meant for close-distance viewing, finding a way to control the LEDs discreetly is crucial.
-Due to the intricate and slender structure of the work, using large DMX-chip LEDs or strips is impractical.
+Due to the slender structure of the work, using large DMX-chip LEDs or strips is impractical.
 We devised a solution by incorporating SPI chips into the control panel to manage the individual small LEDs.
-This allows us to control each LED with just two wires and transmit the signal continuously.
+This allows us to control each LED with just two wires.
-Also, the limited space available for the control panel necessitated the design of a custom .
+Also, the limited space available for the control panel necessitated the design of a custom PCB.

 The control panel includes one microcontroller unit, power driver for high-voltage LEDs, and multiple SPI chips.
 The compact dimensions for the panel (100 mm\*150 mm\*23 mm) presented a challenge.
 Therefore, I invested considerable time arranging the position of connectors and ICs to ensure the wires could be organized and easily connected during assembly.